willemvb/dotfiles/README.md

 source ./macos.sh
 ```

-Additionaly, instal the Ayu Light theme in VS Code.
+Additionaly, search and install in the VS Code Command Palette

+- the color theme `Ayu` and use `Ayu Light`
+- the Shell command `code`

 ### Thanks to…